Introduction

 cargo generate --git git@github.com:rustwasm/wasm-pack-template.git --name mywasm

-authentication using ssh-agent
+Authentication using ssh-agent

 New in version 0.15.1 is the ssh-agent usage for password protected keys.
 It's also the default mechanism on Windows.